Joshua-Ayanlade/Vision-based-Pick-and-Place-Robot-Arm/README.md

 # Vision-based Pick-and-Place-Robot-Arm
 ## Overview
 <p align="justify">
 This project implements a vision-based pick-and-place robot arm using ROS.
 Three cameras are used, each serving a specific purpose: AR-tag detection, object pose estimation, and environment mapping for collision avoidance.
 The robot arm leverages MoveIt for trajectory planning and includes custom ROS service servers for image processing and object position computation with respect to the camera frame center.
 Modifications were made to the "onAttach" trigger conditions in the GazeboGraspFix.cpp file (created by <a href="https://github.com/JenniferBuehler/gazebo-pkgs">Jennifer Buehler</a>) to improve the chances of successful grasping.
+Using prompt from the user via the command terminal, the color of the boxes to be spawned to Gazebo are extracted and their corresponding optminzed HSV ranges were automatically generated using a ChatGPT request which enables flexible color-based object detection without manually tuning HSV values.
 </p>

 ## 📌 Key features: